-This essay will focus on the latter.
-Although there was much debate in the first few centuries concerning what exactly constituted the “New Testament,” the list of the twenty-seven books eventually canonized by the late fourth century councils received virtual universal acceptance from that point on.
+This essay will focus on the latter aspect of Christian faith in Scripture.
+Indeed, although there was much debate in the first few centuries concerning what exactly constituted the “New Testament,” the list of the twenty-seven books eventually canonized by the late fourth century councils received virtual universal acceptance from that point on.
 In this essay, we will look at the more complex issue of the Old Testament canon.
-We will see how, not only the canonical list but, also, the very concept of a “canon” went through a long process of development.
-In so doing, we will find that many common presuppositions regarding the canonical process are unhistorical—e. g., the notion of a closed Hebrew canon by 100 C. E.; the assertion that the canon contains the exhaustive books of “inspired” books, etc.
+Not only did the canonical list develop over time, as we shall see, the very concept of a “canon” itself took time to crystalize in Christian understanding.
+As we examine this history, we will find that many common presuppositions regarding the canonical process are unhistorical—e. g., the notion of a closed Hebrew canon by 100 C. E.; the assertion that the canon contains the exhaustive books of “inspired” books, etc.

 Part I: The “Hebrew Canon”

 The term “canon” comes from a Greek word which originally meant “reed,” “rod,” or “measuring stick.”
 In the Greco-Roman world the term came to describe the criterion or standard by which things are judged.
-Thus Aristotle spoke of the just man as the “canon and measure” of truth.
+Aristotle, for example, spoke of the just man as the “canon and measure” of truth.
 The word was soon applied to literature to describe those works which represented models of literary purity.

-The term was first used in Christian circles, not primarily in reference to the recognized sacred books, but, rather, in terms of the "rule of faith" Hence, the earliest Church Councils began to use the term in reference to their decrees—a practice that continued throughout the history of the councils.
-Eusebius is credited with the application of the term in reference to the Scriptures, although his exact meaning is not clear.
-Athanasius’ Festal Letter, written in the late 4th century A. D., uses a verbal from of kanw&n (= “canonized”) to define the set list of sacred books received as authoritative for the Church.
+Interestingly, the term "canon" was not first used in Christian circles to refer to the recognized sacred books of the church, but, rather, in terms of the the standards of orthodoxy, i.e., what was known as the "rule of faith" Hence, the earliest councils of the church began to use the term in reference to their decrees, a practice that continued long after the biblical "canon" was established.
+Eusebius is credited with the application of the term in reference to the Scriptures, although his exact meaning is unclear.
+Athanasius’ Festal Letter, written in the late 4th century, uses a verbal from of the term (= “canonized”) to define the set list of sacred books received as authoritative for the church.
 However, it wasn’t until the 18th century that the specific term “canon” was used to describe the closed set of all the recognized biblical books.
-For most of Christian history, then, “canon” was much more related to ecclesiastical decrees and the orthodox “rule” of faith than to a closed set of scriptural books.
+Thus for most of Christian history, the word “canon” was much more frequently associated with ecclesiastical decrees and the orthodox “rule” of faith than to a closed set of scriptural books.

 “Scripture” in Israel

 There is no doubt that the concept of sacred, authoritative books was already present in ancient Israel.
-Scripture itself records several early instances of “scripture reading”—although using such a term may be anachronistic.
+Scripture itself records several early instances of “scripture reading”—although using such a term may be a bit anachronistic.
 Moses is the first to read from the book of the covenant (Ex.
 24:7).
-During the days of Josiah, the “book of the law” was rediscovered in the temple by the priest Hilkiah (2 Kings 22-23; 2 Chron.
+During the days of Josiah, the “book of the law” was rediscovered in the temple by the priest Hilkiah (2 Kings 22-23; 2 Chr.
 34).
-Much later, Ezra reads from the “book of the law” to those who have returned from exile (Neh.
+Much later, Ezra read from the “book of the law” to those who had returned from exile (Neh.
 8:18).
-Likewise, when Nehemiah re-dedicates the temple, we read that the Levites read from the “book of Moses” (Neh.
+Likewise, in the account of Nehemiah's re-dedication of the temple, we read that the Levites read from the “book of Moses” (Neh.
 13:1ff).
-In the Maccabean restoration, Judas is said to have “collected all the books” (2 Macc.
+Much later, in the Maccabean restoration, Judas is also said to have “collected all the books” (2 Macc.
 2:14).

-Ever since the discovery of the Dead Sea Scrolls, scholars have come to see the problem of referring to a “normative” second Temple Judaism.
-As the differences between the various Jewish sects of the period are appreciated more and more, scholars now may even speak of first century “Judaisms.”
+Ever since the discovery of the Dead Sea Scrolls, scholars have come to see the problem of referring to a “normative” Second Temple Judaism.
+As the differences between the various Jewish sects of the period have been more sufficiently recognized, some scholars now even speak of first century “Judaisms.”
 Even the major groups themselves, such as the Pharisees, were divided into different schools.

 With the numerous Jewish groups arose diverse conceptions regarding the Hebrew “canon.”
 The Sadducees appear to have accepted no books outside of the Torah.
 The Pharisees accepted a broader authoritative collection.
 Jews in the Diaspora also had a broader list of sacred books.
 Likewise, the Essenes and those who lived at Qumran seem to have had their own set of authoritative writings.

-After the discovery of the Dead Sea Scrolls, it became clear once and for all that there was no normative Jewish canon in second Temple Judaism.
+After the discovery of the Dead Sea Scrolls, it became especially clear that there was no normative Jewish canon in second Temple Judaism.
 The Qumran collection evidences no hint of a defined canon.
-There we find the earliest copies of all the books of the Hebrew Bible, excepting Esther.
-Copies of the “apocryphal” works of Sirach, Tobit and the Letter of Jeremiah are also present.
-In addition to these books are numerous pseudepigraphical works such as Enoch and Jubilees, along with many other sectarian documents.
+There we find the earliest copies of all the books of the Hebrew Bible, except Esther.
+Notably, copies of works identified as "apocryphal" were also found, such as Sirach, Tobit, and the Letter of Jeremiah as well as numerous other works, such as 1 Enoch, Jubilees, and many sectarian documents.

 The Emergence of a Three Part Structure

 Despite the differing opinions of the various groups, it does seem clear that an early tripartite division of the Hebrew Bible—the Law, the Prophets and the Writings—was already emerging in the second Temple period.
 4QMMT, a scroll found in the Qumran collection, refers to the books of “Moses, the Prophets and David.”
-However, the cryptic reference to David hardly serves as evidence for an early recognition of a closed set of Writings.
-Instead, it is probably a reference to the Psalms.
+However, the cryptic reference to David hardly serves as evidence for an early recognition of a closed set of writings.
+It is probably simply a reference to the Psalms.

 The book of Sirach gives us more evidence of an early tripartite structure.
 The prologue, apparently a later addition to the book, refers to “the law and the prophets and the other books” three times.
 Interestingly, Sirach makes reference to Isaiah, Jeremiah, Ezekiel and the twelve minor prophets.
-While the reference to “the other books” is clearly evidence of an emerging tripartite structure, this vague reference says nothing about a closed set of books.
+While the reference to “the other books” is clearly evidence of an emerging tripartite structure, this vague reference says nothing about a closed group of books.
+Even if it did refer to such a set--which it clearly doesn't--such a statement could only be evidence that the author Sirach recognized such a set, not that it was a widely held view among Jews at that time.

 In addition, there are numerous references in the New Testament to “the law and the prophets,” which are clearly meant to describe the Hebrew Scriptures (e.g., Matt.
 5:17, 7:12, etc.).
-Jesus also makes reference to “the law, the prophets, and the psalms” (Lk.
+There is even a mention of “the law, the prophets, and the psalms” (Lk.
 24:44).
-However, the term is probably meant to describe simply the psalter and not a third collection of books.
+However, the latter term can only refer to the psalter (though which psalms would be included in that is unclear) and not a third collection of books.
 It would certainly be a stretch to argue that this is evidence of a closed set of authoritative books!
 Others have argued that Jesus referred to the closed Hebrew Bible when he spoke of the death of Zechariah as the final stage in the history that began with Cain’s murder of Abel (Mt.
 23:35; Lk.
 11:50).
 Yet, this interpretation also reads too much into the text.

-There is also a possible reference to a tripartite structure in Philo’s work, On The Contemplative Life, 25, in which he describes the “laws and oracles delivered through the mouths of prophets, and psalms and anything else which fosters and perfects knowledge.”
+There is also a possible reference to a tripartite structure in Philo’s work, On The Contemplative Life, in which he describes the “laws and oracles delivered through the mouths of prophets, and psalms and anything else which fosters and perfects knowledge” (25).
 Here again we must be careful not to read too much into what he says.
+It is unclear which books constitute the "prophets" and what psalms in particular he has in view.

 Developing a Hebrew “Canon”